Come, my beloved

 Deuteronomy 20:18

 So, to avoid learning to do detestable things, the Hebrew warriors learned to do detestable things.
-Without mercy, sparing no one, they slaughtered women and sacrificed children on the alters of jealousy and war.
+Without mercy, sparing no one, they slaughtered women and sacrificed children on the alters of war.
 Zealous followers of Yahweh persecuted Asherah's devotees, destroying her sacred groves in the high places, and smashing the standing stones that commemorated her visitations with their ancestors.
 This conflict intensified after Solomon's reign, under the leadership of Kings Hezekiah and Josiah.

 [King Hezekiah] removed the high places, smashed the sacred stones and cut down the Asherah poles.
 He broke into pieces the bronze snake Moses had made. —2 Kings 18:4